c4tom/DreamDevBox/docs/getting-started/change-container-versions.rst

    #PHP_SERVER=8.1
    #PHP_SERVER=8.2

-Both, PHP 5.5 and PHP 7.0 are uncommented, however, when you start the Devilbox, it will use PHP 7.0 as this value overwrites any previous ones.
+Both, PHP 5.5 and PHP 7.0 are uncommented, however, when you start the DreamDevBox, it will use PHP 7.0 as this value overwrites any previous ones.

 Checklist
 =========

-1. Stop the Devilbox
+1. Stop the DreamDevBox
 2. Uncomment version of choice in ``.env``
-3. Start the Devilbox
+3. Start the DreamDevBox

 .. seealso:: :ref:`troubleshooting`